hainayanda/Impose/README.md

 ## Scoped Injector

-You can scoped your injector so it will not intervene with shared injector:
+You can scoped your injector so all of its dependency instance is different than shared injector:

 ```swift
 // this will create a new cloned injector, with all the resolver in initial state